 Also, you should find out where your potential clients usually hang out online and then go where they are and put your offer in front of them.

 Don’t waste time posting on Twitter or Facebook because your post will only get buried among hundreds of other posts and NO POTENTIAL CLIENT IS GOING TO SEE IT.

 This is something that a lot of people struggle with.

 For me, I had no sales experience prior to starting this business.
 To be honest, I even felt guilty about asking for the sale.

 Maybe you feel the same way.

-But, I was able to overcome my fear and learnt the art of selling from my experience of growing this business.
-And I want to share with you what I have learnt.
+But, I was able to overcome my fear and learned the art of selling from my experience of growing this business.
+And I want to share with you what I have learned.

 So, what is it that I do that allows me to be my natural self and not feeling bad about asking for the sale?